2023 Most Popular Public Administration Master's Degree Schools in Michigan

 The colleges and universities below are the most popular for public admin majors pursuing a master's degree.

-Our analysis found Central Michigan University to be the most popular school for public administration students who want to pursue a master’s degree in Michigan.
-Located in the town of Mount Pleasant, Central Michigan is a public school with a large student population.
+Our 2023 rankings named Central Michigan University the most popular school in Michigan for public administration students working on their master’s degree.
+Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

 Of the 72 students majoring in public admin at Central Michigan, 44% are male and 56% are female.